ethpandaops/contributoor-installer/README.md

-# Contributoor - Installation
+# contributoor-installer

-This repository contains the installer for the [Contributoor](https://github.com/ethpandaops/contributoor) service, which collects data from Ethereum consensus clients.
+This repository contains the installer for the [contributoor](https://github.com/ethpandaops/contributoor) service, which collects data from Ethereum consensus clients.

 ## Getting Started